Director of Public Programs (1996-2011), Editor Dactyl Review (2010-present)

 2002 James Gilroy, “Before and After 9/11 Dactyl Foundation for the Arts & Humanities, NY

 2002 Emily Orling, “Infant Paintings,” Dactyl Foundation for the Arts & Humanities, NY

 2000 Alexandra Wiesenfeld, “The Look of Love,” Dactyl Foundation for the Arts & Humanities, NY

 1999 James Gilroy, “Information Paintings,” Dactyl Foundation for the Arts & Humanities, NY

 International Society for Biosemiotic Studies

-Biosemiotics, Springer, editorial board
+Biosemiotics, Springer, former editorial board

 Meaning Systems Book Series, Fordham University Press, editorial board